 According to projections, the biggest drop in value would be seen in the South East.
 Despite the average house price currently standing at £315,807, this would likely drop to around £253,327 in the event of a crash – a devaluation of a phenomenal £62,480.

 Prediction 3: House prices forecast to rise by 2019

-The current property market projections are not all negative.
+The current property market predictions are not all negative.
 There is cause for greater optimism when we look further ahead, with house prices forecast to have risen again by 2019.
 According to the experts, this is due to a lack of supply.
-Although Brexit will continue to pose a risk, its fallout should eventually be negated by a shortage of stock, with the number of houses available lower than the number of buyers looking to purchase.
+Although Brexit will continue to pose a risk, its fallout should eventually be negated by a shortage of stock.
+Especially with the number of houses available lower than the number of buyers looking to purchase.

 The figures are reassuring, with prices expected to increase two percent by the end of 2018, and three percent by the close of 2019.
 The downside to this is that it means it will take three years for property owners to see the same level of growth experienced in 2016 alone.
 As economist Fionnuala Earley explains: “Economic conditions for households will remain challenging over the next year as inflation eats into budgets and interest rates begin to rise, but we expect the UK economy to recover and wage growth to pick up in response to global growth.”

 The greatest risk to these positive property market predictions is Brexit, which will continue to impact confidence in the housing market.
 This means that the outcome of negotiations will remain important in influencing future increases.
 As it stands, however, the latest house price reports from Rightmove do support these predictions, indicating growth of 1.6% in London when compared to the same period last year, and an average growth in asking prices of 3.1% for England and Wales as a whole.